 Calobe Jackson, Jr. Interview

-In July 2019, James B. LaGrand and David Pettegrew interviewed Mr. Calobe Jackson Jr. at the Pennsylvania State Archives.
-Rachel Williams transcribed the two hours interview.
-An excerpted section of that interview was edited and published by the interviewers in the winter 2020 issue of Pennsylvania History, “Harrisburg’s Historic African American Community: An Interview with Calobe Jackson Jr.” (pp. 212-224).
+Calobe Jackson, Jr., is a Harrisburg institution, known and appreciated by many for his work as a postal supervisor, his service on the Harrisburg school board, and his indefatigable work as a historian of his city.
+A native and life-long resident of Harrisburg, he knows Harrisburg like few others.
+Jim LaGrand and David Pettegrew interviewed Mr. Jackson on July 24, 2019 in the Juniata Room of the Pennsylvania State Archives.
+Rachel Williams transcribed the two-hour long interview.
+Mr. Jackson speaks about his experiences at school, in his neighborhood, among friends and classmates, his work as a postal clerk and local historian, influential figures in Harrisburg’s African American community, the City Beautiful Movement, and the Commonwealth Monument Project.
+An excerpted section of the interview was edited and published by the interviewers in the winter 2020 issue of Pennsylvania History, “Harrisburg’s Historic African American Community: An Interview with Calobe Jackson Jr.” (pp. 212-224).
 This is available for free download from the PHA website.